AaltoSciComp/scicomp-docs/aalto/welcomestudents.rst

 instructions were on ``https://into.aalto.fi`` (studies focused) and ``https://inside.aalto.fi`` (staff focused) and finding information was a great challenge.
-Note that in 2018, all of these are being updated.
+Note that in 2018, all of these are being merged somehow, but the dust hasn't settled yet.

-This site, http://scicomp.aalto.fi, is intended for scientific computing support and might be useful to you.
+This site, http://scicomp.aalto.fi, is intended for research scientific computing support but has a few page useful to you.

 Computation